-The Tile layout divides the screen\rect horizontally into two stacks.
+The Tile layout divides the screen_rect horizontally into two stacks.
 The maximum amount of "master" windows can be configured; surplus windows will be displayed in the slave stack on the right.
 Within their stacks, the windows will be tiled vertically.
-The windows can be rotated in their entirety by calling up() or down() or, if shift\windows is set to True, individually.
+The windows can be rotated in their entirety by calling up() or down() or, if shift_windows is set to True, individually.

 key default description add_after_last False Add new clients after all the others.
 If this is True, it overrides add_on_top. add_on_top True Add new clients before all the others, potentially pushing other windows into slave stack. border_focus '#0000ff' Border colour(s) for the focused window. border_normal '#000000' Border colour(s) for un-focused windows. border_on_single True Whether to draw border if there is only one window. border_width 1 Border width. expand True Expand the master windows to the full screen width if no slaves are present. margin 0 Margin of the layout (int or list of ints [N E S W]) margin_on_single True Whether to draw margin if there is only one window. master_length 1 Amount of windows displayed in the master stack.
-Surplus win- dows will be moved to the slave stack. master_match None A Match object defining which window(s) should be kept mas- ters. max_ratio 0.85 Maximum width of master windows min_ratio 0.15 Minimum width of master windows ratio 0.618 Width-percentage of screen size reserved for master windows. ratio_increment 0.05 By which amount to change ratio when cmd_decrease_ratio or cmd_increase_ratio are called. shift_windows False Allow to shift windows within the layout.
+Surplus win- dows will be moved to the slave stack. master_match None A Match object defining which window(s) should be kept mas- ters (single or a list of Match-objects). max_ratio 0.85 Maximum width of master windows min_ratio 0.15 Minimum width of master windows ratio 0.618 Width-percentage of screen size reserved for master windows. ratio_increment 0.05 By which amount to change ratio when cmd_decrease_ratio or cmd_increase_ratio are called. shift_windows False Allow to shift windows within the layout.
 If False, the layout will be rotated instead.

-2.3.12 TreeTab
+2.3.14 TreeTab

+$\textbf{class} \ \texttt{libqtile.layout.TreeTab}(config)$

-class libqtile.layout.tree.TreeTab(\\config) Tree Tab Layout
+Tree Tab Layout

-This layout works just like Max but displays tree of the windows at the left border of the screen\rect, which allows you to overview all opened windows.
+This layout works just like Max but displays tree of the windows at the left border of the screen_rect, which allows you to overview all opened windows.
 It's designed to work with uzbl-browser but works with other windows too.